-Schultz, AL 2016, 'Fish assemblages of unconsolidated substrata in the Solitary Islands Marine Park using baited remote underwater', PhD thesis, Southern Cross University, Lismore, NSW.
+Schultz, AL 2015, 'Fish assemblages of unconsolidated substrata in the Solitary Islands Marine Park using baited remote underwater video', PhD thesis, Southern Cross University, Lismore, NSW.

 Unconsolidated sedimentary habitat is the world’s dominant benthic sub‐tidal habitat, however fish assemblages associated with unconsolidated habitats are generally poorly understood when compared with assemblages found in other habitats.
 In the Solitary Islands Marine Park (SIMP), approximately 80% of the seafloor is composed of unconsolidated habitats, however fish assemblages associated with these habitats are poorly described, restricting objective management of these extensive habitats and the species therein.
 Recent improvements in video technologies provide new non‐extractive methods to rapidly gather data on fish assemblages in this habitat.